robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-DeepSparse-README.md

 As you can see, DeepSparse gained an **[XXX]** speedup from running the sparse model!

-Run the following to see the full list of scenarios.
-We recommend playing with the `--engine` option to compare to DeepSparse to
+The benchmark script makes it easy to test out different scenarios.
-ONNXRuntime, the `--scenario` to try out multi or single stream inference, and `--batch-size` to test out throughput vs latency.
+We recommend playing with `--engine` to compare to DeepSparse to ONNXRuntime, `--scenario` and `--num_streams` to try out multi or single stream inference, and `--batch-size` to test out performance in throughput settings.

 ```bash
 deepsparse.benchmark --help